 Interdependence, much like it sounds, is a state of beneficial, mutual dependence between two people, and the dynamics of an interdependent relationship look much different than those of a codependent one.

 What is Interdependence?

-In an interdependent relationship, both people recognize and value the bond they share.
+In this type of relationship, both people recognize and value the bond they share.
 Each partner can support the other when needed, yet they can maintain their individuality.
-According to couples counselor Joleen Watson, interdependent partners “recognize the importance of maintaining their identity and are confident expressing their opinions but can still be sensitive to the other person.”
+According to couples counselor Joleen Watson, partners “recognize the importance of maintaining their identity and are confident expressing their opinions but can still be sensitive to the other person.”

 That being said, an interdependent relationship does involve compromise.
 However, the roles of the relationship are much more balanced.
 In this dynamic, each partner works to meet the physical and emotional needs of the other in appropriate ways.
 You can distinguish between giving in when it is beneficial for the relationship and giving so much of yourself that it becomes detrimental and can distinguish between compromises that are beneficial to them.

 When a relationship is interdependent, partners do not depend on one another for feelings of self-worth.
 This is a relationship that fosters growth and self-sufficiency.
 It is a relationship consisting of two mentally healthy people that are aware of their own emotions and values.
 They may exhibit qualities such as: having healthy boundaries, each partner having healthy self-esteem, taking responsibility for behaviors, taking time for personal interests, and a clear communication style.